-With that in mind, let’s take a look at some of the specifics to the black Great Dane coat, as well as some other things that you will want to watch out for.
+With that in mind, let’s take a look at some of the specifics of the black coat, as well as some other things that you will want to watch out for!

-Unlike many breed coat descriptions, the official AKC standard for the black Great Dane color is actually very straightforward!
-It reads:
+Unlike many breed coat descriptions, the official AKC standard for the black coat is actually very straightforward!

 The color shall be a glossy black.
 White markings on the chest or toes is not desirable.

-While this is considered undesirable from a show standpoint, it is by no means is a sign of a “bad” Great Dane.
+While this is considered undesirable from a show standpoint, it is by no means is a sign of a “bad” dog.

-Given that most Great Dane owners do not show their dogs, these markings will have no impact on their ability to be fantastic members of your family!
+Given that most owners do not show their dogs, these markings will have no impact on their ability to be fantastic pet members of your family!

-For those that do wish to show their Great Danes, keep in mind that points will be lost for these types of white markings.
-However, assuming that the dog does not have these coat imperfections, many black Great Danes do very well in shows!
+For those who do wish to show their dogs, keep in mind that points will be lost for these types of white markings.
+However, assuming that the dog does not have these coat imperfections, many black Danes do well in shows!

 Their shiny coat does an extremely good job of highlighting their build and musculature, which can help elevate them over dogs with similarly good builds but that is harder to see by the judges.